akbinod/akbinod.Tuner/README.md

 ```
 </ul>

-### The Menu/Ops within Tuner
+### TunerUI Menu
-F1 - runs a grid search on the parameters
+F1 : runs a grid search on the parameters
-F2 - saves the image
+F2 : saves the image
-F3 - saves your Invocation Tree which consists of frames, args, results, execution errors, and tags
+F3 : saves your Invocation Tree (see bleow)
-The next three (customizable, see the source) save your invocation after adding a tag.
-Tags can be anything you want them to be.
-Modify constants.py and update the `Tags` enum.
-Code comments there will explain your options.
+F8 - F10 : tags and saves your Invocation Tree (see below).

 #### Saving Invocation Trees
 The basic idea behind Tuner is:
 <ol>
 <li>...hook up Tuner and invoke your function to tune it</li>
 <li>...save your observations (tags) along with theta</li>
-<li>...and finally, come back and analyse your output file to narrow in on your ideal theta</li>
+<li>...and finally, come back and analyse the Invocation Tree saved to your output file to narrow in on your ideal theta</li>
 </ol>

 Saving behavior is determined principally by a couple of statics in TunerConfig.